- Last updated:

 Additional rate notices may also be issued when there have been adjustments to the rates and charges levied in January or July.

 The value of your land, along with the main or primary land use, is the basis for the calculation of the general rate.
-The Department of Natural Resources, Mines and Energy (DNRME) sets this rateable value.
+The Department of Resources (DR) sets this rateable value.

-There are 49 general rate categories determined for 2018/19.
-These categories are detailed in Section 3.2.1(i) in the Revenue Statement.
+There are 49 general rate categories determined for 2020/21.
+These categories are detailed in section 3.2.2(a) in the Revenue Statement.
 Every property in the region has been allocated one of these 49 categories.
 Each category has a 'cents in the dollar rate'.
 General rates are calculated by multiplying the rateable value of a property by the category's 'cents in the dollar rate'.
 The minimum charge applies when the resulting amount is below the set minimum general rate for the category.

 If you believe your general rate category is incorrect you can object.
-The only ground for objection is that you believe your property should be in another category.
-Objections should be lodged within 30 days from the issue of the rate notice using the Differential General Rates Objection Form.
+The only grounds for objection is that you believe your property should be in another category.
+Objections should be lodged within 30 days from the issue of the rate notice using the Differential General Rate Objection Form.

 If you lodge an objection the rates and charges must still be paid by the due date.
 If the category is changed because of the objection, council will adjust the rates and advise you in writing.